 What does a mental health nurse do?

-A mental health nurse works with you to help you manage your life.
-That might be specifically about your mental health, but it might include helping with any physical, social, cultural and spiritual needs.
+A mental health nurse works with someone to help them manage their life.
+That might be specifically about their mental health, but it might include helping with any physical, social, cultural and spiritual needs.